wrichter/hailstorm/ansible/README.md

   - If no ssh keys are available, set the ansible_ssh_pass parameter to the hosts root password (see [ansible documentation](http://docs.ansible.com/ansible/intro_inventory.html))
 1. If necessary, copy & adapt the software-driven configuration from the sample config/hailstorm_config.yml
 1. If you encounter any issues please report it and edit this page if you think it can improve the process.

+### Tower License
+in case you roll out a new tower installation, you need a tower license file in ansible/binary//tower_license.json
+You can get it from: https://store.ansible.com/redhat/tower_license/

 ### Network Connectivity